top of page

 This is your last chance to prune azaleas without cutting off next years blooms.
 Complete any heavy azalea pruning before July 1, if you want blooms next spring.
 Prune hydrangeas after they bloom.
 You will get lots of new branches which may bloom again this fall.

-Drought has been a problem for the last three years and trees have really suffered.
-When local regulations allow watering, a deep watering in much better than a light sprinkle.
+Summer means stretches of hot, dry weather.
+A deep watering less often is much better than a light sprinkle every day.
 Either lay a water hose on the root ball at a drip over night or use the bucket method.
 Punch a tiny hole in a five gallon bucket, set it on the root ball, and then fill with water.
+This mainly applies to new trees.
+Established trees and shrubs require less maintenance.
+The main key to locking in moisture is mulch.
+You have to mulch beds and around trees.
+It's a must.

 Daylily